cosmos/sdk-tutorials/nameservice/tutorial/21-build-run.md

 nsd start
 ```

 ### Congratulations, you have built a Cosmos SDK application!
 This tutorial is now complete.
-If you want to see how to run the same commands using the REST server [click here](run-rest.md).
+If you want to see how to run the same commands using the REST server you'll need to run the REST server.